Double Line Rail Bridge

 As the Merivale bridge serves as the only rail link between South and North Brisbane, it was essential that no services were disrupted.
 This project also included replacement of all rail sleepers and installation of a gantry, which meant we had to closely collaborate with other contractors on site to ensure everything went smoothly with no interruption to services.
 As a result, this project spanned two years, finishing in July 2017.

 - Application of a biodegradable degreasing solution to remove any grease, oil and other contaminants accrued over the years

-- High pressure cleaning to remove all salt deposits and degreaser residue
+- Pressure washed the surface with 5000 psi to remove all salt deposits and degreaser residue

 - Cleaning of all corroded surface areas, removing any mill scale and flaking paint